Smoked Salmon & Goat Cheese Tortelli with Lemon Pepper Sauce

 - Cut between the mounds of filling to make 3-inch round tortellis.
 Pinch the edges of each tortelli to seal.
 Repeat with remaining sheets of dough.
 Save scraps of dough, keeping them covered; reroll into sheets, if necessary.
 Set aside the ravioli while making the sauce.

-- LEMON PEPPER SAUCE: Bring the fish stock just to a boil in a saucepan over medium-high heat.
+- Bring the fish stock just to a boil in a saucepan over medium-high heat.
 Cook until it reduces to 1 cup, 8 to 10 minutes.
 Add the heavy cream, and bring to a boil.
 Meanwhile, mix the lemon juice and cornstarch in a small dish until the cornstarch dissolves.
 Whisk this into the cream mixture, and continue stirring until thickened, about 2 minutes.
 Remove from the heat, and stir in half the parsley and zest.
 Set aside.

 - Bring 6 quarts of salted water to a boil in an 8-quart saucepot over high heat.
 Slip the tortelli into the water a few at a time, stirring gently.
 Cook until the pasta rises to the surface and the edges are tender but still firm—about 5 minutes after the water returns to a boil.
 Remove the tortelli using a slotted spoon; drain well.
 Combine the tortelli and the sauce; divide the mixture among serving plates, and top with black pepper and the remaining parsley and zest.